-As an underwater survival tool, the Submariner’s design has been entirely dictated by the practical needs of divers.
-The model has evolved technically and been endowed with features to improve overall functionality.
+As an underwater survival tool, the Submariner's design has been entirely dictated by the practical needs of divers.
+The model has evolved technically and has been endowed with features to improve overall functionality.

-The Submariner and Submariner Date’s Oyster case is guaranteed waterproof to a depth of 300 metres (1,000 feet).
-The Triplock winding crown – fitted with a triple waterproofness system – screws down securely against the case, providing increased water resistance.
+The Submariner and Submariner Date's Oyster case is guaranteed waterproof to a depth of 300 metres (1,000 feet).
+The Triplock winding crown, fitted with a triple waterproofness system, screws down securely against the case, providing increased water resistance.

 Designed to be both robust and comfortable, the Oyster bracelet is equipped with an Oysterlock safety clasp, which prevents accidental opening, and the Rolex Glidelock extension system, allowing fine adjustment of the bracelet length without using any tools.